Digraph Branchings and Matrix Determinants: The Matrix-Tree Theorem

 \section{The Matrix-Tree Theorem}

 For a directed graph $\Gamma$, the indegree of any vertex is the number of arcs entering that vertex while the outdegree is the number of arcs exiting that vertex.
 A branching $B$ on a graph is an acyclic subgraph of $\Gamma$ that has no vertex with indegree larger than one.
 If a digraph has $n$ vertices, a spanning branching, or arborescence, has $n-1$ arcs.
 The underlying graph is a tree (an acyclic connected graph).
 The root of the arborescence is the one and only vertex with indegree zero.
-We say that an arborescence is ``rooted'' at any vertex for which there is an arc from the root to that vertex.
 A general branching has $n-1$ arcs or fewer and one or more roots.
 Its underlying graph is a forest.

 We compute the determinant of $A$, denoted $det(A)$.
 From Eq. (\ref{eq:DAMW}), we may write

 To calculate $det(M W)$, we use the Cauchy-Binet formula, which states that, if $M$ is an $n \times m$ matrix and $W$ is an $m \times n$ matrix, the determinant of the $n \times n$ matrix $MW$ is